 The via Principalis and the via Quintana split the camp into three sections.
 The physical location of the barracks, the principia and the tribunes’ houses was generally fixed in a camp.

 The zone in front of the principia housed cohortal barracks.
 Quarters for the senior officers (above the level of centurion but below that of legate) ran along the via Principalis.
 Cleanliness was important to Romans and every permanent camp had baths within its walls or in close proximity outside.
 Baths usually had an exercise hall and a courtyard for sports (a palaestra) not unlike a modern YMCA.

 This area was between the via Principalis and the via Quintana.
 To one side of the principia was the commanding officer’s quarters (the praetorium).
 In a permanent fort it was a separate building constructed in the fashion of a Mediterranean villa.
 The tribunal, altars, auguries [auguratorium], granaries [horraea], the armoury [armamentarium], workshops [fabrica], the hospital [valitudinarium], the legionary cavalry barracks [equites] and scouts [speculatores], were also located in the latera praetorii.

-Located at the rear of the camp, this area generally consisted of cohortal barracks, granaries and stores.
+Located at the rear of the camp (above the via quintana), this area generally consisted of cohortal barracks, granaries and stores.